No Thanks! - The Pay Or Play Card Game

 Players can collect a run of cards (e.g. 7, 8, 9) and then only the lowest card is counted when points are tallied.

-At the start of every game, 9 cards are removed from the pack unseen, so noone knows what cards are in play.
+At the start of every game, 9 cards are removed from the pack unseen, so noone knows which cards are in play.

 A great game for encouraging numeracy confidence in children.
 They'll be practising maths without even realising.
 Successful players need to consider probability, and the strategy of their opponents.
 Plus when counters are running low, strategies change.
 And of course a dose of luck also plays a part.
 There is a pleasing element to this fast paced pursuit - watching the cogs turn in young players, who are calculating at what point a card becomes an attractive prospect and is worth the gamble.

 A compact card game.
-A good choice for holidays (whenever we get to do those again!) and entertainment on the go.
+A good choice for holidays and entertainment on the go.
 Brilliant for a range of ages - grandparents will enjoy this just as much as the kids.

 It is easy to see why this game has been nominated for several awards (including a recommendation by the prestigious 2005 Spiel des Jahres).
 The packaging is not as child friendly as it could be, but make no mistake - this is a decent addition to your games cupboard.